-void user IN Pointer to the user-defined LP data structure.

-int ub IN The current best upper bound.
+int ub IN The current best upper bound. branch_obj can IN The branching candidate.

-double etol IN Epsilon tolerance.

-branch_obj can IN The branching candidate.

 char action OUT Array of actions for the children.
 The array is already allocated to length can->number.

-Retu rn values:

-ERROR Error.
+USER_ERROR Error.
 DEFAULT is used.

-USER_NO_PP User filled out action .

-USER_AND_PP User filled out action and did an equivalent of the
+USER_SUCCESS User filled out action.

-post-processing.

-DEFAULT Regulated by the select_child_default parameter,

-which is initially set to PREFER_LOWER_OBJ_VALUE, un-

-less over-ridden by the user.
+USER_DEFAULT Regulated by the select_child_default parameter, which is initially set to PREFER_LOWER_OBJ_VALUE, unless overridden by the user.

-PREFER_HIGHER_OB J_VALUE Choose child with the highest objective value.
+PREFER_HIGHER_OBJ_VALUE Choose child with the highest objective value.
+PREFER_LOWER_OBJ_VALUE Choose child with the lowest objective value.

+PREFER_MORE_FRACTIONAL Choose child with the most fractional variables.
+Fractional branching options are only available if the fractional branching compile-time option is set in the makefile.

-PREFER_LOWER_OBJ VALUE Choose child with the lowest objective value.
+PREFER_LESS_FRACTIONAL Choose child with the lowest number of fractional variables.